 Facebook page at 10 am on Sunday mornings.
 Please follow this link.

 After the live-streamed service, it will be available on Facebook indefinitely.
-Also, our Awesome Kent will upload the video and this will be available on this site at:

 In the meantime, please let us help if you are having any difficulty viewing online.
 Please call the church office at 330-499-6471, and the messages will be remotely checked from afar.